project-sunbird/sunbird.org-docs/features-documentation/contenteditor.md

 ## Limitations

   - The WYSIWYG editor works best only with [NotoSans fonts](https://fonts.google.com/specimen/Noto+Sans)
-  - The bullet point size remains the same even if the font size of text is altered
+  - The bullet point size remains the same even if the font size of the text is altered